edgedock/dcmartin/yolo2msghub/README.md

 Updating yolo2msghub in the exchange...
 Storing IBM-6d570b1519a1030ea94879bbe827db0616b9f554-public.pem with the pattern in the exchange...
 ```
-## About Open Horizon

-Open Horizon is a distributed, decentralized, automated system for the orchestration of workloads at the _edge_ of the *cloud*.
-More information is available on [Github][open-horizon].
-Devices with Horizon installed may _register_ for patterns using services provided by the IBM Cloud.

-## Credentials

-**Note:** _You will need an IBM Cloud [account][ibm-registration]_

-Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing an IBM Cloud Platform API key, which can be [created][ibm-apikeys] using your IBMid.
-An API key will be provided for an IBM sponsored Kafka service during the alpha phase.
-The same API key is used for both the CPU and SDR addon-patterns.

-# Setup

-Refer to these [instructions][setup].
-Installation package for macOS is also [available][macos-install]

-# Further Information

-Refer to the following for more information on [getting started][edge-fabric] and [installation][edge-install].

 ## Changelog & Releases

 Releases are based on Semantic Versioning, and use the format